 Oracle has acquired social media marketing startup Involver as it continues to expand its presence in the market for social media services.
 It marks the third acquisition in the emerging area in the last two months.
 In June, Oracle snapped up social monitoring firm Collective Intellect, and in May bought Vitrue for a reported $300 million.
+Both companies are headquartered in the San Francisco Bay Area.

 Founded in 2007, Involver’s platform helps brands such as Toys R’ Us, Best Buy and MTV manage their presence on Facebook, Twitter and other social networking sites.
 “Involver’s SML technology is expected to extend Oracle’s social platform to help customers more easily and cost-effectively collaborate and build engaging applications and social experiences across their social campaigns and sites,” said Oracle in a statement.